 Welcome to the Black Rock Jetty Fishing Guide.
-The black rock jetty or half moon bay jetty is located of beach road.
+The black rock jetty or half moon bay jetty is located on beach road.
 It’s a small pier with interesting sights.
-From the pier, you can see the HMAS Cerberus wreckage which potentially makes good structure and ecosystem for local fish species.
+From the pier, you can see the HMAS Cerberus wreckage which potentially makes a good structure and ecosystem for local fish species.
 Bringing long casting surf gear will allow you to target snapper from the ends of the jetty in summer whilst light gear will allow you to target whiting, squid and garfish.

 Things to do at Black Rock

 Black Rock is a popular Melbourne suburb that spans along Port Phillip Bay.
 Only 18 kilometers south-east of the Melbourne CBD and home to roughly 7 thousand residents. local attractions include Black rock Beach, Black Rock Gardens, the stunning Red Bluff cliffs that offer great photo opportunities at sunrise and sunset, and of course the HMAS Cerberus ship wreckage an 1870s battleship that sunk in 1926.
 This area is named Half Moon Bay for its crescent shape which is very noticeable from an aerial view.
 There is also the Black Rock clock tower and life-saving club.
 This is a popular destination for the family to enjoy the beach, walking, cycling, and a vast array of playgrounds, cafes, and boutique shops in a vibrant township.
 The bayside coastal arts trail is a great 17-kilometer walking track that passes through Black rock.